fakars/navent-fe-test/README.md

 ## Install and usage:

-1. Clone the project by runing `git clone https://github.com/fakars/navent-fe-test.git`.
+1. Clone the project by running `git clone https://github.com/fakars/navent-fe-test.git`.

 2. Start the back end app by changing directories into the "server" folder, run `yarn install` to add all dependencies and then run `yarn rest` to start the app on port 3001.